 Based on the famous Pareto Principle, the Pareto Chart is a graphical tool that helps identify the most common problems in your manufacturing process.
 Using this, you can quickly see which factors contribute to most of your issues and target those for improvement first.

-The Pareto Principle states that “80% of the effects come from 20% of the causes.”
+The Pareto Principle states, “80% of the effects come from 20% of the causes.”
 It consists of a bar chart combined with a line graph to visualize a frequency distribution in relation to relative significance.

 The 5 Whys